 Sounding off on acoustic panels

 If you’re a musician, you know that accessing professional recording or practice spaces can be a major challenge, especially these days.
 While many of us are working from home, the idea of converting your basement or garage into an acoustically enhanced studio can seem like a far-fetched dream.
-But DYI solutions can be effective—not to mention affordable!
-Armed with a bit of knowledge and the right materials, you can significantly improve the sound in any room without breaking the bank.
+But armed with a bit of knowledge and the right materials, you can significantly improve the sound in any room without breaking the bank.
 Start by adding a few acoustic panels and you’ll be surprised at how quickly you can turn that spare room into a slick recording studio.